Beyond Champagne: The Rise of English Sparkling Wine

 The chalk soils of southern England, across Kent, Sussex, and Hampshire, are geologically identical to the soils beneath Champagne.
 Same ancient seabed, same mineral-rich chalk, separated by nothing more than the English Channel.
 When you plant the same grape varieties (Chardonnay, Pinot Noir, Pinot Meunier), in the same soil, and make the wine using the same traditional method, with second fermentation in the bottle and months on the lees, something rather remarkable happens.

 English sparkling wines have a distinctive brightness.
 Crisper than Champagne, with more green apple and citrus, less of the toasty brioche richness, more mineral freshness.
-Anna describes it as "the kind of wine that makes you want another glass before you have finished the one in your hand."
-That is about right.
+The style makes you reach for the next glass quickly.

 The Champagne houses noticed.
 Taittinger bought land in Kent and established Domaine Evremond.
 Pommery followed.
 When the people who have been making the world's most celebrated sparkling wine for centuries start buying English farmland, that tells you something no tasting note ever could.